WaveBird Wireless Controller: Design

 The WaveBird Wireless Controller was designed and sold by Nintendo.
 Unlike most wireless controllers of its era, it relies on RF technology (first used in gaming with Atari's CX-42 joysticks) instead of infrared line-of-sight signal transmission, and the controller's radio transceiver operates at 2.4 GHz.
 The range of the WaveBird controller is officially 6 m but some users have reported ranges of 18–21 m.
 The WaveBird includes a small receiver unit which must be plugged into the controller port of the GameCube.
 Made of the same gray-colored plastic as the standard WaveBird, it features a channel-selection wheel and an LED to indicate when a signal is received.
 Up to sixteen WaveBird controllers may be used in the same area if each is set to a different channel.
+In 2025, an open-source implementation of the WaveBird protocol was released, called WavePhoenix.
+It enables the construction of a replacement receiver.

 The WaveBird Wireless Controller maintains the same overall aesthetic design as the standard GameCube controller.
 The components (analog sticks, buttons, and triggers) and layout remain the same, while adding wireless functionality and space for two standard AA batteries.
 It is somewhat larger and heavier than a standard GameCube controller, with a channel selector dial, an on/off switch, and an orange LED power indicator on the face of the controller in place of the gap between the D-pad and the C-stick.
 Functionally, the only feature the WaveBird controller lacks compared to the standard controller is the rumble feature, the motors of which would reduce battery life.